brunopostle/ifcmerge/docs/whitepaper.rst

 About
 -----

+This document is a work-in-progress, comments in the associated discussion page, or contributions through pull-requests, are encouraged.

 Copyright 2022, Bruno Postle with additional text by Dion Moult.
 The latest version of this document can be found at https://github.com/brunopostle/ifcmerge/blob/main/docs/whitepaper.rst